 1. The Bell Jar by Sylvia Plath

 If you know me at all, you know that I have a serious obsession with Sylvia Plath.
 She was everything I strive to be as a writer.
 I could relate to her on a personal level, too, which always helps.
-She was a beautiful person, regardless of how crazy some people make her out to be.
-I love her.
+She was a beautiful person and I love her.
 Visiting her grave in West Yorkshire is on my Bucket List.
-I WILL go there some day!
+I WILL go there someday!

 Anyhow, The Bell Jar is about a girl named Esther Greenwood who is struggling through her young life, just trying to BE.
 Reading this book was almost like reading my personal diary at times.
 Esther eventually gets put into a mental hospital, which mirrors Sylvia's time there.
 (The book is part fiction, part autobiographical.)
 It's interesting, heartbreaking, wonderful, smart, and everything in between.
 I highly suggest reading it if you're a fan of Plath's poetry, or if you've ever seen Girl, Interrupted and loved every minute of it.